 In some areas of Tibet the ground is too frozen to bury the dead,

-so they cut the bodies into small pieces and leave them at the charnel ground for birds and animals of prey to scavenge.
+leave them at the charnel ground for birds and animals of prey to scavenge.

 This place can be very frightening and uncomfortable . . .